PAT: Privacy-Preserving Adversarial Transfer for Accurate, Robust and Privacy-Preserving EEG Decoding: Experiments and results

-Table~\ref{tab:csource} shows that the average accuracies of the four robust training approaches (ABAT, ABAT-E, AR, and ARE) on three types of samples (benign, adversarial, and noisy) were higher than the other 10 approaches across the three datasets.
-Additionally, their rank was consistently ABAT $<$ ABAT-E $<$ AR $<$ ARE, demonstrating the effectiveness of our proposed approaches.
+Table~\ref{tab:main} and Table~\ref{tab:appnicuseed} show that the average accuracies of PAT on three types of samples (benign, adversarial, and noisy) were higher than the other approaches in all cases, demonstrating the effectiveness of our proposed approach.

-Fig.~\ref{fig:csource} shows that: \begin{enumerate} \item As the amount of training data increased, the accuracies of the four robust training approaches (ABAT, ABAT-E, AR, and ARE) exhibited a clear upward trend across all sample types.
-In most cases, ARE achieved the highest classification accuracy, and AR the second highest, demonstrating again the effectiveness of our proposed approaches. \item For EEGNet(T) and various domain adaptation algorithms, increasing the amount of training data also led to noticeable accuracy improvements on benign and noisy samples.
-However, the accuracy on adversarial samples, i.e., adversarial robustness, may not improve much. \end{enumerate}
+Figure~\ref{fig:results}c shows that: \begin{enumerate} \item As the amount of training data increased, the accuracies of PAT exhibited a clear upward trend across all sample types.
+In most cases, PAT achieved the highest classification accuracy, again demonstrating our proposed approach's effectiveness. \item For EEGNet(T) and various domain adaptation algorithms, increasing the amount of training data also led to noticeable accuracy improvements on benign and noisy samples.
+However, their accuracy on adversarial samples, i.e., adversarial robustness, may not improve much. \end{enumerate}